 What is PPE?

 PPE stands for Personal Protective Equipment and includes all equipment that is used to protect employees from health and safety risks they might encounter at work.
-This includes equipment including helmets, goggles and any other garments or equipment designed to protect the lungs, head, eyes, ears, face or skin.
+This includes equipment including a safety helmet, goggles and any other garments or equipment designed to protect the lungs, head, eyes, ears, face or skin.

 Important Things to Remember With PPE

-Do note that from the 1st January 2023, all new PPE supplied to England, Scotland and Wales must be marked with the UKCA marking, or be accompanied by documentation that is marked with it.
+From January 1, 2023, all new PPE supplied to England, Scotland and Wales must be marked with the UKCA marking or accompanied by documentation that is marked with it.
 The supply of other PPE equipment with CE marking is allowed in England, Scotland and Wales until December 2022.

 Head Protection